Manjunatha-b/Drift-Learner/README.md

 <br/>
 Will get back to this project after learning some more about reinforcement learning.

-###Ideas List when i get back:
+### Todo:
-1. Increase decision interval
+1. Increase decision interval.
-1. Curriculum Learning from grippy to drifty
+1. Curriculum Learning from grip to drift coefficients.
-1. Curriculum Learning for brake strength
+1. Curriculum Learning for brake strength.
 1. Action smoothing, reward if similar to previous state.
-1. Learn RAINBOW and get back.
+1. Learn RAINBOW.
-1. CNN input when i get stronger laptop
+1. CNN input.